 Our officers, employees and a majority shareholder, constitute a majority of the directors of the Rangeview Metropolitan District and Pure Cycle, along with our officers and employees and one unrelated individual, own as tenants in common, the 40 acres that form the District.
 Pursuant to State law, directors receive \$75 for each board meeting or a maximum compensation of \$1,200 per year.
 We have made loans to the District to fund its operations.
 At August 31, 2006, total principal and interest owed to us by the District was approximately \$452,200.
 The District is a party to our agreements with the Land Board and receives fees of 5% of the revenues from the sale of water on the Lowry Range Property and will hold title to the water distribution system at the Sky Ranch development.
 Proceeds from the fee collections will initially be used to repay the District's obligations to us, but after these loans are repaid, the District is not required to use the funds to benefit Pure Cycle.
-We have received benefits from our activities undertaken in conjunction with the District are parties.
+We have received benefits from our activities undertaken in conjunction with the District, but conflicts may arise between our interests and those of the District, and with our officers who are acting in dual capacities in negotiating contracts to which both we and the District are parties.
 We expect that the District will expand when more properties are developed and become part of the District, and our officers acting as directors of the District will have fiduciary obligations to those other constituents.
 There can be no assurance that all conflicts will be resolved in the best interests of Pure Cycle and its stockholders.
 In addition, other landowners coming into the District will be eligible to vote and to serve as directors of the District.
 There can be no assurances that our officers and employees will remain as directors of the District or that the actions of a subsequently elected board would not have an adverse impact on our operations.